PaperMC/Paper/CONTRIBUTING.md

 problems for you than make you go back and forth trying to fix them yourself.

 Unfortunately, if you use an organization for your PR, it prevents Paper from modifying it.
-This requires us to manually merge your PR, resulting in us closing the PR instead of marking it as merged.

-We much prefer to have PRs show as merged, so please do not use repositories on organizations for PRs.
+To avoid this, please do not use repositories on organizations for PRs.

 ## Requirements

-To get started with PRing changes, you'll need the following software, most of which can be obtained in (most) package managers such as `apt` (Debian / Ubuntu;
+To get started with making changes, you'll need the following software, most of which can be obtained in (most) package managers such as `apt` (Debian / Ubuntu;
 you will most likely use this for WSL), `homebrew` (macOS / Linux), and more: